-The District imposes an 11 percent gross receipts tax on utilities operating in the District of Columbia.
+The District imposes a gross receipts tax on utilities operating in the District of Columbia.
+The rate is 10 percent of gross receipts from sales to residential customers and 11 percent of gross receipts from sales to nonresidential customers.
 In addition, similar taxes are assessed on heating oil companies, natural and artificial gas marketers, long distance telephone companies, and subscription television, video, and radio service providers.
 Under provisions of the Telecommunications Competition Act of 1996, the District assesses an 11 percent gross receipts tax on local telephone companies, including wireless telecommunications providers.
 The regulated utilities pay the bulk of the revenues associated with these taxes.